paritytech/parity-bridges-common/docs/high-level-overview.md

 finalized message relayers are responsible for reading the current queue of messages and submitting some (or all) of them to the "inbound lane" of the target chain.
 Each message has a `nonce` associated with it, which serves as the ordering of messages.
 The inbound lane stores the last delivered nonce to prevent replaying messages.
-To succesfuly deliver the message to the inbound lane on target chain the relayer has to present present a storage proof which shows that the message was part of the outbound lane on the source chain.
+To successfully deliver the message to the inbound lane on target chain the relayer has to present present a storage proof which shows that the message was part of the outbound lane on the source chain.